 Foot pain symptoms can gradually develop, or can be a result of a sudden injury.
 If your symptoms last longer than 48 hours, you should seek medical attention.
 A chiropractor will be able to perform a full evaluation to diagnose and create a treatment plan to help alleviate symptoms.
 Common foot pain symptoms include:

 Depending on the severity of your injury or condition, a chiropractor will help identify the correct foot pain treatment.
 Together with your chiropractor, you will create a customized treatment plan that is unique to your injury and your overall health goals.

 Finding a foot pain doctor can be challenging, but more often people are turning to chiropractic care.
-Not only is chiropractic care safe and effective, it is a non-invasive treatment option to relive painful symptoms.
-The team at Zaker Chiropractic is well versed in treating foot pain, and is here to help restore your mobility and quality of life.
-We have three convenient locations, dedicated to serving the residence of the Los Angeles area.
+Not only is chiropractic care safe and effective, but it is also a non-invasive treatment option to relieve painful symptoms.
+The team at Zaker Chiropractic is well-versed in treating foot pain and is here to help restore your mobility and quality of life.
+We have three convenient locations, dedicated to serving the residents of the Los Angeles area.

 For more answers about how we can help you relieve pain without drugs or surgery, make an appointment with Zaker Chiropractic.
 Our chiropractors provide a wide variety of services to diagnose and treat your condition.
 Zaker Chiropractic has several locations to serve you.
 Call (949) 734-4454 for an appointment with Newport Beach Pain & Wellness, (424) 235-1562 for South Bay Pain & Wellness, or (310) 831-0003 for an appointment with San Pedro Pain & Wellness.
 Each clinic offers a multidisciplinary list of services.